lenilsonjr/Blog/content/minimalism.md

 From that moment I started taking minimalism a bit more serious.
 First stop: [The Minimalists Podcast](https://www.theminimalists.com/).

-And, for my surprise, I discovered that minimalist is not just about physical stuff and clutter.
+And, for my surprise, I discovered that minimalism is not just about physical stuff and clutter.
 It goes way deeper than that.

-Fast forward one and a half year and there I was with Allan again.
-Our startup had failed almost one year earlier and we were about to start on new jobs in the big city, Recife.
+Fast forward one year and there I was with Allan again.
+Our startup had failed a  few months earlier and we were about to start on new jobs in the big city, Recife.

 First challenge: find an apartment.